January 5, 2022

 Ok, that may be overstating it a bit.
 Hobby maple syrup makers, like regular people everywhere, come in all fitness levels.
 But we are willing to wager that, as folks go, we’re still a healthier-and happier-than-average lot.
 Even now.
 Especially now!

 It could be that just leaving the house in the doldrums of winter is the thing that gives us a leg up.
 But it could also be that there’s something to this being-outside-as-medicine thing.
-Come January, the interwebs will be flush with health-related claims.
-Now is the perfect time for us to get a word in, especially as this winter promises to be even more duldrumesque than usual.
+It’s January, so the interwebs are flush with health-related claims.
+Now is the perfect time for us to get a word in, especially as this winter promises to be even more duldrumesque than usual (2020-2021 excluded).

 So we looked it up.
 Guess what we found out?
 Spending time in the woods is really, really (really!) good for you.

 Shocking?
 No. It’s intuitive, to a certain extent.
 But it’s actually incredible just how many health benefits there are to being outside—and outside in the woods in particular—as documented by science.
 So let us regale you, here.
 And if you haven’t already resolved to make your own maple syrup next year, maybe this will put you over the edge.

 I’m not sure why we persist in talking about our healths as if they are separate.
 Anyone who has ever had a stress-related, physical illness (Started a company, recently?) can tell you there’s no use viewing our mental health as different from our physical health.
 But there it is.
 And studies tend to be about one or the other, but not both.
 So, we’ll take them in turn, here.